From: NanCee

 Date: 05-13-2004, 05:37 PM (11 of 11)

 I have an upgreaded 10000 which is a 10001.
 I pay 59.00 or if I bring in my compulock at the same time it is 50 for each.
 100.00 total.
 A saving of 20.00 I also get mine done 2 a year.
+I struck up a deal with my dealer. do not let anyone open the machine. the computerized ones.
+It will void your warrenty.
+I under stand that it seems like alot of money to get it serviced. but when you invest that kind of money you want it running at top performance.
+NOthing is too good for my child and I take my kids real or machines for well check up regularly.
+The more you disaprove, the more fun I am having!

-http://photos.yahoo.com/aimeehs29
+http://photos.yahoo.com/aimeehs29 |

 User: Aimee S

-Member since: 02-23-2003
+Member since: 02-23-2003 Total posts: 488 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-12779.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-12779.html